okz-spec/growsoft-docs/pages/structures/world-structure.md

 updateClothing(player) -- Update the player's clothing.
-spawnGems(x, y, amount, player) -- Spawn gems at the specified coordinates. useItemEffect(player:getNetID(), itemID, arg1, replacethis) -- Use the item effect on another player. world:getVisiblePlayersCount() -- Get the number of visible players in the world. world:isGameActive() -- Check if the game is active. world:onGameWinHighestScore() -- Get the highest score in the game.
+spawnGems(x, y, amount, player) -- Spawn gems at the specified coordinates. useItemEffect(player:getNetID(), itemID, arg1, replacethis) -- Use the item effect on another player. world:getPlayersCount() -- getPlayersCount is more efficient and recommended if you wanna check how many players are in world. || world:getPlayersCount() by default returns the number of visible players in world, if you want it to include everyone, even invisible use it this way: world:getPlayersCount(1). world:getVisiblePlayersCount() -- Get the number of visible players in the world. world:isGameActive() -- Check if the game is active. world:onGameWinHighestScore() -- Get the highest score in the game.